Alexey-AleksandrovCNRS/FF-Terms-under-Structural-Inconsistency/README.md

 # Force-Field-Bonded-Terms-under-Structural-Inconsistency
 data for "Force Field Bonded Terms under Structural Inconsistency"

-"list" list of residues in the data set
+"list.residues" list of residues in the data set

 "nma/"        optimization of CHARMM force field parameters for bond and angle terms; and normal mode analysis.